 02 of 10

 The vizsla is a hard-working hunting dog that thrives on exercise.
 This sporting group dog possesses excellent endurance and speed.
 The vizsla can tolerate heat well and tends to stay very close to its owner.
-Some have nicknamed this dog "the Velcro vizsla."
-This breed can be your loyal companion and running buddy.
+Some have nicknamed this breed "the Velcro dog."
+It is a great loyal companion and running buddy.